 Nonmelanoma Skin Cancer: Photodynamic TherapySkip to the navigation

 Medicines used in PDT for skin cancer include 5-aminolevulinic acid (ALA), methyl aminolevulinate (MAL), and porfirmer sodium.

-Studies of PDT with methyl aminolevulinate (MAL) found that this treatment was as effective as cryosurgery for actinic keratoses and squamous cell carcinoma in situ (Bowen's disease).2
+Studies of PDT with the medicine MAL found that this treatment worked as well as cryosurgery for actinic keratoses and squamous cell carcinoma in situ (Bowen's disease).2

 - National Comprehensive Cancer Network (2012).
 Basal cell and squamous cell skin cancers.
 NCCN Clinical Practice Guidelines in Oncology, Version 2.
 Available online: http://www.nccn.org/professionals/physician_gls/PDF/nmsc.pdf.

 - National Comprehensive Cancer Network (2010).
 Basal cell and squamous cell skin cancers.
 NCCN Clinical Practice Guidelines in Oncology, Version 1.
 Available online: http://www.nccn.org/professionals/physician_gls/PDF/nmsc.pdf.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine

 Specialist Medical Reviewer Amy McMichael, MD - Dermatology

-To learn more visit Healthwise.org
+To learn more, visit Healthwise.org

-© 1995-2013 Healthwise, Incorporated.
+© 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.